ChenSQian/master-thesis/preprocess_data/README.md

+# Steps for preprocessing MANtIS

-We used the negative sampling library from https://github.com/Guzpenha/transformer_rankers
+We first use the negative sampling library from https://github.com/Guzpenha/transformer_rankers.
 More instructions are written in the negative_sampling.py file.

-The running scripts and logs are in the jupyter notebook.
+The scripts of running the negative_sampling.py file and running logs are in the jupyter notebook preprocess_mantis.ipynb.

-Th other preprocessings including adding labels, cleaning and sorting are also in the jupyter notebook.
+Then we do other preprocessings including adding labels, cleaning and sorting, which are also in the jupyter notebook preprocess_mantis.ipynb.